kol-apo/Intern_Link/README.md

 Tailwind

 BACK-END
-database: MongoDB
+database: MongoDB,
-,Mongoose: ODM layer
+Mongoose: ODM layer

 ## How to Use
 Open the live link in your browser.